Ed1123/100-days-of-code/log.md

 **Thoughts:** The interview went well!
 I hope I’ll get the job.
 If not, my plan B will be triggered.

+### Day 50: March 04, 2020 (Number of invertions)

+**Today's Progress**: This divide and conquer algoths are taking me longer than expected.
+Implement and debugging a solution for getting the number of inversions of an array.

+**Thoughts:** It seems I will.
+I’m excited.

 **Link(s) to work**